chevereto/releases/2.X/README.md

 Chevereto V2 started to took things seriously by introducing a new user interface.

-In this version Chevereto added more views, languages and a file manager.
+In this version Chevereto added more views and a file manager.

 ![Home](../src/2.X/home.jpg "Home")